Joniff/Our.Umbraco.uSync.MemberEdition/README.md

 Currently this allows the importing and exporting of members from any Umbraco 7.5.14 or later.

 It doesn't install itself into uSync config files.
-You will need to edit uSyncBackOffice.Config
+You will need to edit **/config/uSyncBackOffice.Config**

   > Add This line to all &lt;Handlers> sections.